 Maybe the Universe just wanted me to meet a hunky mortgage loan officer and have him give me advice that instantly saved me the $500 I paid him, and aultimate4ly saved me twice that per year.
 Or maybe I just need to have a current appraisal on hand for my future refinance with some magical unicorn mortgage company in the sky for 4%.
 I’m open to anything.
 In the meantime, I’m going to work to pay down my $5500 so I can reapply in a few months – after some prepaving work – and have a better debt to income ratio.

-If you want to help, you can purchase an ad in Horizons Magazine, or buy one of my mp3 files below, or an astrology chart, or website services from me.
 I’ll bet I can do this lots sooner than I think.
 Things always seem to fall into place for me.
 That’s my story and I’m sticking to it.

 UPDATE: I Get My Mortgage Refinance